acmbpdc/openlib.cs/README.md

 # OpenLib.cs

-OpenLib.cs is a collaborative effort to make textbooks, solution manuals and other resources freely available for students who are currently pursuing the following courses (or their equivalents) at university.
+OpenLib.cs is a collaborative project to make textbooks, references, solution manuals and other resources freely available for students who are currently pursuing the following courses (or their equivalents) at university.
+As an open project, any member of the community can contribute his/her share to build an index of computer science references across the web.

 ## Course Navigation